guidogg13/AstroNew/README.md

   documented in the code with the physical relation it implements.
 - **An AI assistant with autonomous tool calling** — it can query Gaia on its own when your question needs data it doesn't already have, and it is instructed to never invent numbers, methods, or terminology.
+  This Isn't a finished project!!!
+  I’d advise you not to download the project as it isn’t finished

 ---